 Biggest Marvel Announcements at D23 2022

-Marvel fans would have been thrilled by all the exciting news to come out of the D23 over the weekend, as Marvel Studios dropped plenty of huge announcements at the prestigious trade show.
+Marvel fans were thrilled by all the exciting news from D23 over the weekend, as Marvel Studios dropped plenty of huge announcements at the prestigious trade show.
 This article contains a full breakdown of all the major news from Marvel Studios which was announced at the event, so fans looking for a handy guide to all the Marvel Studios-related D23 announcements are in the right place.
 It really is spectacular to know the Marvel Cinematic Universe is constantly expanding, and enthusiasts will no doubt be delighted to learn about the many surprises Marvel has in store as we gradually transition from the end of Phase Four into the start of Phase Five.
 There are also more than enough Marvel projects to keep us satisfied over the next few years, so we really will never have to worry about running out of Marvel movies and TV shows to enjoy.

 Ant-Man and the Wasp: Quantumania

 A trailer for Ant-Man and the Wasp: Quantumania shown at D23 featured footage of Kang the Conqueror, so fans will no doubt be intrigued to see how reformed crook turned superhero Scott Lang deals with the extra-dimensional menace.
 While the trailer has not yet been released online, we can expect it to debut to the public as the marketing campaign hits full swing ahead of the film’s release on February 17, 2023.
 Peyton Reed returns to direct, and the cast includes Paul Rudd, Evangeline Lilly, Michael Douglas, Jonathan Majors, Michelle Pfeiffer, and MCU-newcomer Bill Murray.